Nithinreddy-7/OIBSIP/Task-4-Network-Security-Threats/README.md

 Open `network_security_threats_report.md` directly on GitHub — diagrams, tables, and alert callouts are all rendered natively in GitHub's markdown viewer, no additional setup required.

-## 🎥 Demo Video

-Not required for this task.

 ## 👤 Author

 **Emmadi Nithin Reddy**